BRADEN GRANT FOR THE STUDY OF ORAL NARRATIVE

 Grants up to $3,000

 The Stanford Storytelling Project is pleased to announce the establishment of a new research grant program to support undergraduates interested in the study of oral narrative.
-Grants of up to $3,000 will be awarded in the winter and spring quarters for research to be conducted in the 2012-13 academic year or summer of 2013.
+Grants of up to $3,000 will be awarded in the spring quarter for research to be conducted in the summer of 2014.
+Note that you must be enrolled at Stanford during the research, so students completing their studies at Stanford in June are not eligible.

 This grant program supports two kinds of research: